Cellular $E_k$-algebras: Cell attachments

 which we shall denote by $\mr{f}\gR_1$ and call the \emph{cell attachment filtration} , also has a filtration which is not concentrated in any particular degree.
-This may be seen from the following description of its associated graded:
+This may be seen from the following description of its associated graded, where $\gls{veeo}$ denotes the coproduct in $\Alg_\cO(\sfC_\ast^{\bZ_=})$: